 About Me

-Cut to a few years later- with my marriage ending and the kids setting off on their own, I did some soul-searching about what kind of future I wanted to have.
+Cut to a few years later- with my marriage ending and the kids setting off on their own, I did some soul-searching about what kind of future I wanted to have and what truly makes me happy.
 The answer for me was landscape photography.
-It combines a number of things that are very attractive to me: being out in nature, photography, tech (in processing the photos), and the desire to enjoy some solitude away from the crowds.
-You see, I'm more of an introvert.
-If there's a gathering of people, I'm usually the guy hanging out with the dog away from all the activity.
+It ticks all my boxes: being out in nature, photography, tech (in processing the photos), and since I’m more of an introvert, the desire to enjoy some solitude away from the crowds.

-Forward to the COVID lockdown, and I decided to use the time to really dive-in to landscape photography and learn as much as I could.
-After lots of reading and YouTube videos, I finally started gearing-up and getting out in the field to put this newfound knowledge to use here in Minnesota.
+When the Covid lock-down hit, I decided to use the time to really dive-in and learn as much as I could.
+After lots of reading and YouTube videos, I finally started gearing-up and getting out in the field to put my newfound knowledge to use here in Minnesota.
 Eventually, I attended some out of state conferences and workshops to further develop.
 At first it was daunting being around all those talented people, but gradually I began to feel like I belonged and that my work, while not professional, was something that other people seemed to appreciate and encourage.
 It meant a lot to me the first time a professional looked at one of my images and said it was better than anything he'd shot that day.
 I realized not only had I found something I was decent at, but that I was really enjoying it as well.

 I currently reside in northern Minnesota and work as a user interface software developer for the State of Minnesota.
 Now that I’m closer to the North Shore, I’m planning on making photography a bigger part of my life as I approach retirement and beyond.